MEET KATIE

 The Search

 Legacy gave her a relationship to meaning.
+Mortality made it urgent.

 The Humanitarian Becoming

-Again and again, her work returned to the same deeper task: building structures of belonging long before crisis demands rescue.
+The pattern held: build structures of belonging long before crisis demands rescue.

 What She Is Building Now